Marcennaji/HoldemCore/README.md

 This project is under **active refactoring**, with major milestones completed:

+✅ Engine now headless
-✅ engine now headless, can be used by any GUI framework ✅ `GameEvents` emit UI updates without UI dependency
+✅ `GameEvents` emit UI updates without UI dependency
 ✅ Strategies refactored and unit-tested
-✅ Player creation uses a `PlayerFactory` and `StrategyAssigner` ✅ Ready to be wrapped in WebSocket server for cross-platform frontends
+✅ Player creation uses a `PlayerFactory` and `StrategyAssigner`
+✅ Ready to be wrapped in WebSocket server for cross-platform frontends

 🔜 Next steps:

 * Build JSON-based WebSocket protocol
 * Develop Flutter UI for Android/Web
 * Extend range estimation with ML-ready datasets
-* Tend toward a 'A' Cppdepend rating, as well as a high scoring SonarQube
+* Reach a 'A' Cppdepend overall rating, as well as a high scoring SonarQube

 ---